SpaceBod/spacebod-mods/README.md

 ### Cascade (server)

-Crouch and chop one log to fell the whole tree.
+Crouch and chop one log to fell the whole tree, or crouch and mine one ore to take the whole vein.

+**Why:** tree-felling and vein-mining mods tend to pick one side of a trade-off and stay there — either they're free (no durability or hunger cost, so they trivialise gathering) or they're clunky (huge lag from hundreds of dropped item entities and floating XP orbs).
+Cascade tries to keep both features from being overpowered as well as clean: durability is charged as if every block had been broken by hand, hunger drains faster than that to make clearing a whole tree or vein a real cost rather than a free lunch, and it doesn't leave a mess behind.

 - Works on vanilla, modded and nether trees, and huge mushrooms
+- Vein mining for ores using the same crouch-and-mine gesture
+- Not a free lunch: durability is charged per block as if broken by hand, and hunger drains faster than the vanilla per-block rate, so felling a big tree or stripping a big vein costs noticeably more food than mining it block by block
+- Mining/cutting speed scales with the size of the tree or vein, so bigger jobs take proportionally longer
+- Drops are collected and dropped as pre-stacked item entities, and XP is clumped into fewer orbs, instead of the lag-inducing pile of single-item entities and separate orbs that other mods leave behind
+- Same clumped-drop treatment extended to bamboo, sugar cane, seaweed, vines and similar plants, so farming and clean-up are less tedious
 - Leaves decay quickly and a sapling is replanted at the stump
-- Vein mining for ores with the same crouch-and-mine gesture
-- Bigger trees and bigger veins take longer to break, and tool durability and hunger are charged as if each block was broken by hand
-- Drops are collected into stacks instead of a pile of item entities
 - Refuses anything that does not look like a natural tree, so log cabins are safe

 ### SilkSpawners (server)

 Break a spawner with Silk Touch to pick it up with all its data intact.

+**Why:** spawner-pickup mods exist, but they're usually all-or-nothing — you always get the spawner, and it comes out generic.
+SilkSpawners adds a chance of the spawner just breaking on you, same as any other silk-touched block can fail you, and it keeps the spawner's actual NBT data instead of resetting it.
+A custom spawner that was tuned to spawn, say, mobs with unusual armour, keeps those exact properties when it's picked back up and replaced.

 - The dropped item is named after its mob, for example Zombie Spawner
-- Configurable drop chance, a failed roll gives the vanilla XP instead
+- Configurable chance to break the spawner instead of dropping it; a failed roll gives the vanilla XP instead
+- Preserves custom NBT data, so a modified spawner (custom mob variants, armour, equipment, etc.) keeps its exact configuration when moved
 - Slowness while a spawner is in your inventory, can be turned off
 - Anyone can place the dropped spawner, not just operators